Last time I said I’d tell you how we fixed our enormous branding problem back in the early days of my shop.

 Your decisions will get easier and the right kind of customers will remember you.

-Next time we’ll talk about a simple way to start seeing your products as your buyers do.
+Next time we’ll talk about a huge business mistake Anthony and I made, and a simple way to start seeing your products as your buyers do.